$31.39-$31.39 hourly / $5,440.90-$5,440.90 monthly / $65,290.80-$65,290.80 annual

 Basic inventory and material storage procedures

-Utilize analytical problem solving skills to resolve issues related to patient care simulation scenarios
+Utilize problem-solving skills to resolve issues related to patient care simulation scenarios

 Troubleshoot patient care simulator, multimedia and computer equipment problems